A photo of a harbor with two large container ships ready for unloading.

 Observability

 Being responsible for keeping systems running and performing well with changing demands, operators need visibility into how the system is doing.
-This is often described as monitoring the system and broadly captured by the term observability.
+This is often described as monitoring the system and is broadly captured by the term observability.

 Most monitoring infrastructure supports monitoring the status of hardware out of the box, such as CPU and memory use and uptime.
 Beyond that, operators usually want to observe more application-specific and component-specific information.
 At least, a system will typically automatically collect and monitor data for the service level objectives, such as response time, throughput, and availability of the spam filter component.
 More sophisticated monitoring will observe the system at a more granular level of individual components or even internals of components, which can be useful to identify bottlenecks, unreliable components, and other problems during operation.
 For example, we might identify which other components call the spam filter how often and to what degree slow responses from the spam filter slow down other parts of the system.